Close

 Where To Find A Setup

 This car is considered easy to learn, but hard to master.
 The relatively low entry barrier makes this car accessible for everyone and the overall difficulty of driving this car is not extreme.
-In fact, there isn’t too much to dive into with this car as its a pretty basic production car.
+There isn’t too much to dive into with this car as it’s a pretty basic production car.
 However, it takes skill and practice to be quick in this car.
 If you are coming from driving the Mazda MX-5 Cup car you should note;

 • The GR86 is heavier